vidyaNtech/SQL_Practice_and_problem_solving/README.md

-# SQL_Practice_and_problem_solving
+# SQL Practice and Problem Solving

 This repository is dedicated to strengthening SQL skills through consistent practice and real-world problem solving.
 It includes a wide range of SQL queries solved across platforms like HackerRank and LeetCode, covering topics from basic to advanced levels.

+## 🚀 Goals
+- Improve SQL knowledge
+- Enhance problem-solving skills
+- Increase query efficiency
+- Build confidence in handling complex database problems

+## 📅 Daily Practice
+I solve SQL problems daily and document:
+- Problem statement
+- Approach
+- Solution

+## 📌 Platforms
+- HackerRank
+- LeetCode

+## 💡 Outcome
-The main goal of this repository is not only to improve SQL knowledge but also to enhance problem-solving ability, increase query-writing efficiency, and build confidence in handling complex database scenarios.
-By practicing diverse problems, this collection helps in developing speed, accuracy, and a deeper understanding of SQL concepts.
+By practicing diverse problems, this repository helps in developing speed, accuracy, and a deeper understanding of SQL concepts.